Next Gen Bi-Radial Horn, state of the art 90° Horn.

 Next Gen Bi-Radial Horn

-The Constant Directivity control pattern is pushed upper in frequency thanks to a slight smooth pinch inside the throat adapter, super-tweeter is not necessary.
+The Constant Directivity control pattern is extended to higher frequencies thanks to a slight, smooth constriction inside the throat adapter.
+A super-tweeter is not necessary.

-The horn respects Hypex formula surface law and has been designed with in-house FEA simulation.
+The horn adheres to the Hypex formula surface law and has been designed using in-house Finite Element Analysis (FEA) simulations.

 How it sound ?

-Technically this behavior is due to the fact that each sector givens by fins are comparable as a horn on itself.
+It provides a natural-sounding and listening sensation that cannot be replicated using other methods, technically, this behavior is due to the fact that each sector defined by the fins behaves like a horn in itself.

-That makes this horn the most complex of our horns but also the better sounding for mid-distance usage.
+This makes this horn the most complex of our horns but also the best-sounding for mid-distance applications.

-The measurements show a very good Constant Directivity behavior, with flat DI, the fall and deep at 15/16kHz is due to the breakup of the JBL 2450SL, not the horn.
+Measurements show a horizontal Constant Directivity behavior.
+The dip and drop at 15/16 kHz are due to the breakup of the JBL 2450SL compression driver, not the horn.

-A compression driver will loose his plane wave radiation behavior when the diaphragm breakup occur, creating a cancellation at a precise frequency on their polar map, it rise up after if enought energy is sent.
+A compression driver will lose its plane wave radiation behavior when the diaphragm breaks up, creating a cancellation at a specific frequency on its polar map.
+It will rise up again if enough energy is sent.

 Next Gen Bi-Radial